maxsupermanhd/WebChunk/README.md

 ## How does it work?

 Upon deploying WebChunk to a server or starting it locally it will accept NBT serialized chunk information over HTTP endpoint and store it in attached Postgres database, this is basically it!
 Front page has a Leaflet map that requests images from WebChunk and displays them nicely and organized.

+## Security and safety of the data

+WebChunk is built to provide service to owner of the database and web server.
+It does not feature any user profiles, access rights or any other means of stopping other people from communicating with service.
+That directly means that you (owner of WebChunk deployment) in charge of regulating who can access resource.
+WebChunk may also have unknown vulnerabilities that can allow other people to gain unwanted access.

 ## License